getjoystick/witcher/readme.md

 ### Using Variables

 - Anywhere within the test unit, you can use this pattern `${ myVar }` to use a variable you have previously set.
 - The Test Unit must still validate as JSON, so variable declarations must be used within strings.
-Thus, they can be used as keys as well!
+They can be used as keys as well!
 - For numbers or boolean types, declare the type inside the curly brackets with immediately enclosing double quotes: `"myNumber": "${ someId : number }"` -> OUTPUT `"myNumber": 123`.
-- `"myString": "Doing something with ${ myVar }!!"` is supported
+- `"myString": "Doing something with ${ myVar }!!"` is valid
-- `"myNumber": "${ random.number : number }"` is supported
+- `"myNumber": "${ random.number : number }"` is valid
-- `"myBoolean": "${ myBoolean : boolean }"` is supported
+- `"myBoolean": "${ myBoolean : boolean }"` is valid

 ```jsonc
 {